Chairman and founding member since 2011

 Our main aim was to help children from poor families obtain an education: this was to help not only provide them with a better future but would enable them to better care for their parents and elderly relatives in a country that has no safety net for the old and infirm.
 Over time generous support has enabled us to expand our activities.

-We support 110 school children in Ha Giang Province in the north and 100 in central Quang Nam Province near Danang.
-75% of our students are from 7-9 ethnic minority communities.
+Our scholarships programme is now in its 13th year.
+We support 142 school children in Ha Giang Province in the north and 100 in central Quang Nam Province near Danang.
+76% of are scholarship holders are girls and 24% boys.
+Our students are drawn from 12 ethnic groups.
+We particulary target our support to students from ethnic minorities.
 We are proud to be partnered with the Vietnam Women’s Union (VWU), the premier women’s organisation in Vietnam.

 Students must be from the two lowest levels of poverty and we pay special attention to family backgrounds with a view to helping make a difference.
-We are not interested in academic excellence as these folk usually compete at a massive disadvantage to their city cousins.
-Most of our students achieve average marks and we are proud of them for persevering, often under difficult conditions.
+We are not focussed on academic excellence as these folk usually compete at a massive disadvantage to their city cousins.
+Most of our students achieve average marks and we are proud of them for persevering, often under difficult conditions..

 A year 12 certificate can be life-changing in not only finding work but also as a means of obtaining higher education, enabling our scholarship students to leave their remote communes to a life with more prospects.